oneWayOut/onewayout.github.io_old/_posts/2016-05-24-pixhawk-principle-and-customize.markdown

 <h3 id="3.2">3.2 What I have changed </h3>

 As I said before, I changed the startup scripts, makefile.
 And I renamed the folder `fixedwing_control` to `visionair_control`.
-In the file `main.c` from this folder, I connect the sensor value  directy to pwm channel, but not using mixer.
+In the file `main.c` from this folder, I connect the sensor value  directly to pwm channel, but not using mixer.
 You can see what I have changed [here](https://github.com/PX4/Firmware/compare/master...oneWayOut:caidev).